geraintpalmer/cm/chapters/session00.md

 ![](/cm/assets/flipped.svg)

-I hope this will help students gain a deeper appreciation of coding and computational methods that simply learning syntax, and may better reflect how programming is used in a real world problem solving situation.
+I hope this will help students gain a deeper appreciation of coding and computational methods than simply learning syntax, and developing an appreciation that specific programming languages separate from the computation itself, and are tools to implement the algorithms developed.
+This may better reflect how programming is used in a real world problem solving situation.

 ## Assessment